paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ## Operational Efficiency

-* How much time does it take to move an engineering candidate all the way through the interview process?
-How much time is required from each role?
-Where can we make the process more efficient?
+* **Scenario** The Director of Engineering is worried that the team is not hiring candidates fast enough (and that it's taking too much of the interviewer's time) and wants to understand the time requirements of hiring a single candidate
+* **Query** Search the workflow "Engineering interviews" and return time per process along with the owner of that process

 ```Cypher
 MATCH (People)-[r]->(Process)